techmyth/techmyth.github.io/content/posts/vmware-vshd.en.md

 ![Text](/img/2021-07-30_15-11-1.webp)

-Optionally you can set up a “Tag” that can be used for an easy search of the diagnostics.
-Then you can click on “FINISH”.
+Optionally you can set up a `Tag` that can be used for an easy search of the diagnostics.
+Then you can click on `FINISH`.

 ![Text](/img/2021-07-30_15-13.webp)